waveform80/rpi-lgpio/docs/differences.rst

 Bug Compatible?
 ===============

 What does being "bug compatible" mean?
-Simply put it means it is not enough for the library to implement the `RPi.GPIO`_ API.
+It is not enough for the library to implement the `RPi.GPIO`_ API.
 It must also:

 * Act, as far as possible, in the same way to the same calls with the same values